Persistent Data Management: Choosing the Right Docker Volume Type

 Features and Limitations

-• Non-Portability: Bind mounts are inherently host-dependent.
-If the specified host path does not exist on a different machine, the container will fail or create an empty directory.
+- Non-Portability: Bind mounts are host-dependent.
+If the specified host path does not exist on another machine, Docker may fail or create a directory depending on the syntax and context.

-• Security Risk: Exposing host directories can pose a security risk if the container process is compromised.
+- Security Risk: Exposing host directories can be dangerous if the container process is compromised or if the mount is writable by mistake.

 Use Cases

-• Configuration Files: Injecting specific host configuration or credentials (e.g., /etc/timezone).
+- Configuration Files: Injecting specific host configuration or credentials (e.g.,

 Practical Example: Development Workflow